MOARdV/AvionicsSystems/README.md

 intend to build MAS yourself - the compiled DLL files are not stored on GitHub.
 The Avionics Systems zip file contains all of the data needed to use an IVA in MAS.
 Players do not need to download the PropConfig zip file.
-That file contains an application and data that prop creators can use to automate the task of generating props for IVA.
+That file contains an application and data that prop creators can use to automate the task of generating new props for IVA.

 The [wiki](https://github.com/MOARdV/AvionicsSystems/wiki) contains the documentation for this mod, including guides to configuring props, integrating scripting, and the 900+ functions that MAS makes available.
 Most of this documentation is geared towards IVA creators and prop developers.